 - Monitor federal contracting opportunities (e.g., via SAM.gov) for NAICS industry codes where women‑owned firms are underrepresented.

-Women’s Business Centers (WBCs) Grants via SBA
+How Women’s Business Centers (WBCs) Help Women Access Funding

 The SBA regularly awards grants to organizations that operate Women’s Business Centers (WBCs).
 Those WBCs in turn provide training, mentoring, sometimes access to capital for women entrepreneurs.
 For example: in 2024 the SBA announced $30 million in funding for WBCs nationwide.